enso-org/enso/docs/distribution/launcher.md

 command.

-Moreover, GraalVM distributions tied to the installed Enso versions are managed automatically by the tool.
+Moreover, GraalVM distributions tied to the installed Enso versions are managed automatically by the launcher.
 When a new Enso version is installed, it also ensures that the correct GraalVM version is installed and that it is used for launching this version of Enso.
 When a managed GraalVM distribution is no longer used by any installed version of Enso, it is automatically removed.

 ### GraalVM Override
 While the launcher manages its own installation of GraalVM to ensure that the